 The SIG, short for “Standardized Information Gathering (Questionnaire)” is a repository of third-party information security and privacy questions indexed to multiple regulations and control frameworks.
-SIG is published by a non-profit called Shared Assessments, and has been in existence for about 12 years.
-The SIG has become such a popular means to assess vendor security risk that more than 15,000 people worldwide are utilizing this security questionnaire.
+SIG is published by a non-profit called Shared Assessments and has been in existence for about 18 years.
+The SIG has become such a popular means of assessment of vendor security risk that more than 15,000 people worldwide are using this security questionnaire.